swrobel/meta-surf-forecast/README.md

 1. Connect to https://surf.dev
 1. Score!

 Note: If you get a security warning in Chrome, Click "Advanced" and then "Proceed to surf.dev (unsafe)".
 Nothing to worry about, you're just connecting to your own machine and it's a self-signed SSL certificate so Chrome freaks out.
+You will also probably need to open the [Browsersync javascript](https://surf.dev:9500/browser-sync/browser-sync-client.js) and [Webpacker bundle](https://surf.dev:9001/packs/application.js) once each to trust those certificates as well.
+I'm hoping to find a better workaround for this in the future...

 **Pull requests welcome, especially around new data sources/better data visualization (see [TODO](#todo) for suggestions)**